 How do you view your work?
 Is it a necessity that you suffer though in order to buy a few things and hopefully enjoy the weekend?
 Is it an opportunity for personal growth through an organization?
 Or do you see your job as a calling that provides a social benefit and is fulfilling in itself?
 How you answer these questions can have a major impact on your happiness and even success.

 Researchers have found that people see their work as either a job, a career or a calling.
 Someone who sees their work as a job views it as a financial means to an end.
 They only work to provide themselves with life necessities and would readily quit if they could.
 Someone who sees their work as a career sees it as an opportunity for advancement both financially and through their company’s organizational structure.
 People who view their work as a calling work because the fulfillment the work itself provides.
 They also see their work as providing a greater social purpose.
 One study had participants categorize their work as either a job, a career or a calling and then answer a number of questions about their lives.
 The participants were almost equally divided between the 3 groups.
-Those in the calling category were most satisfied with their job and most satisfied with their lives as a whole.
+Those in the calling category were most satisfied with their job and lives as a whole.
+It could also be assumed that the people from the calling category have an internal locus of control and can be more inclined to take responsibility for their mistakes.
+Such people are also likely to work hard to improve themselves in all aspects of life.
 There was no significant difference between the job and career groups.
 The calling group also missed less days of work.
 Perhaps surprisingly, those in the calling category were also better paid, better educated and held higher-status jobs.
 Here are correlations of other questions with the 3 categories:

 For illustrative purposes, here’s a quote from someone who sees their work as a job: